SomeoneInParticular/CART/README.md

 ## What is CART?

-CART is a module for the 3D slicer program designed to help you manage  iterative analyses, allowing you to focus on implementing and running task you set out to do.
+CART is a module for 3D Slicer designed to help implement, manage, and run iterative analyses on image datasets.

 Currently, it provides the following capabilities:

 * Managing sequential cases (be they patients, sub-studies, or other collections of data).
 * Caching and memory management.